Hexagram 63既濟After Completion

 — Legge (1882)

-Line 4 is the first line of the upper trigram and the line at which the structural fact of After Completion becomes operational.
-The image is the boat that crosses the river: even after the crossing is well underway, the prudent traveller keeps rags within reach to plug any leak the moment it appears, and stays alert all day long.
+Line 4 is the first line of the upper trigram, the point where the whole warning of After Completion turns into daily practice.
+The image is a boat mid-river: even with the crossing well underway, the careful traveller keeps rags within reach to plug any leak the instant it opens, and stays alert all day.
 The fine cloth is the success itself — visible, finished, presentable.
-The rags are the maintenance infrastructure that the success required to remain in service.
-The hexagram is naming the discipline of keeping the unglamorous repair kit inside the glamorous result.
+The rags are the unglamorous upkeep the success needs to stay afloat.
+The hexagram is naming the discipline of keeping the repair kit inside the polished result.

-The decisive Xiang commentary on this hexagram — 君子以思患而豫防之, the noble person considers the trouble that may come and guards against it in advance — comes due here as a working posture, not as an attitude.
-The line specifies 終日戒 — on guard all day long.
-The phrase is not paranoid vigilance.
-It is the structured exercise of asking, in each working day, what would fail first if pressure rose, and reinforcing those specific points before the trouble arrives.
+The decisive Xiang commentary on this hexagram — 君子以思患而豫防之, the noble person considers the trouble that may come and guards against it in advance — comes due here as a working habit, not a mood.
+The line specifies 終日戒, on guard all day.
+This is not paranoid vigilance.
+It is the plain exercise of asking, each day, what would give way first if pressure rose, and reinforcing those exact points before the trouble arrives.
 The discipline is anticipation, not anxiety.

 東鄰殺牛,不如西鄰之禴祭,實受其福。